HarshDhawalia/HarshDhawalia/README.md

 - 👋 Hi, I’m @HarshDhawalia
-- 👀 I’m interested in Full-Stack Web Development
+- 👀 I’m interested in Full-Stack Web Development, Software Development Engineering roles.
 - 🌱 I’m currently learning Full Stack Web Development Course from Scaler.
-- 💞️ I’m looking to collaborate on creating world class Websites.
+- 💞️ I’m looking to collaborate on creating world class Websites and Applications.
-- 📫 How to reach me 7008438157, hdhawalia.official@gmail.com
+- 📫 How to reach me 7008438157, hdhawalia.official@gmail.com, hdhawalia@gmail.com
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 I belong to a non-IT background but enjoy coding and working with computers.

 <!---